simonjoh/YAPSCO-10V/README.md

 ## Schematic and PCB
 Most of the schematic symbols have been updated with new ones from Kicad's library.

-Some PCB footprints have been replaced with surface mounted versions to be able to squash in the -12V supply while keeping the board outline and mounting holes in the same location as YAPSC:10V.
+Some PCB footprints have been replaced with surface mounted versions to be able to squash in the -12V supply while keeping the board outline and mounting holes the same as YAPSC:10V.

-The DB15 connector footprint has also been added to the PCB layout so that it can be easily soldered onto the board if needed.
+The DB15 connector footprint has also been added to the PCB layout so that it can easily be soldered onto the board if needed.

 The PCB now includes a DC-DC voltage inverter set to -12V, but can be adjusted as necessary with 2 feedback resistors (R28, R29).
 Component values for the DC-DC converter can be calculated with the SMath sheet "Calc MC33063.sm".